vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 ```
 … now the shell has access to these variables, crucial for running `app/console` commands.

-Run envars.sh each shell session you work on the project.
-Ideally I'll figure out how to do this automatically, whenever you use app/console.
+Run envars.sh for each shell session you work on the project.
+Ideally I'll figure out how to do this automatically whenever app/console is run.

 ### For Apache: SetEnv in httpd.conf